Sally Bush

 Sally Bush (October 29, 1860 – November 3, 1946) was an American photographer also known for her quiet philanthropy, especially her generosity toward hungry people during the Great Depression of the 1930s.
 She also served as her father's hostess at their home, Bush House in Salem, Oregon, in the United States.

 Early life and education

 Sally Bush, daughter of Asahel Bush and Eugenia (Zieber)Born in Salem, Bush was the third of their four children.
 When she was almost three years old, her mother died of tuberculosis in 1863.
-She attended Sacred Heart Academy in Salem, and graduated high school from Moravian Seminary in Bethlehem, Pennsylvania.
+She attended Sacred Heart Academy in Salem, and graduated from high school from Moravian Seminary in Bethlehem, Pennsylvania.
 After attending Martha Burnham school in Northampton, Massachusetts, she graduated from Smith College in 1883.

 While she was still at Smith, she assisted her father in choosing wallpaper and other furnishings and budgeted their money for the new Bush residence in Salem, Oregon.
 It was eventually completed in 1887.